SpecFlowOSS/SpecFlowWiki/Step-Definitions.md

-The bindings ([[step definitions]], [[hooks]]) provide the connection between the free-text specification and the application interfaces (see [[Bindings]]).
+The bindings ([[step definitions]], [[hooks]], etc.) provide the connection between the free-text specification and the application interfaces (see [[Bindings]]).
 For better reusability, the step definitions can be parametrized.
 This means that it is not necessary to define a new step definition for each step that just differs in a small portion.
 E.g. the steps `When I perform a simple search on 'Domain'` and `When I perform a simple search on 'Communication'` can be automated with a single step definition.

 The following example shows a simple step definition that matches to the step `When I perform a simple search on 'Domain'` mentioned earlier.